Joey Votto: 2021 season

+On April 17, Votto nearly completed an unassisted triple play in a game against Cleveland.
+In the top of the eighth inning with no outs and baserunners at first base and third base, the batter hit a line drive to the right side of the infield—Votto caught the ball (first out) and tagged the runner from first base before he could return there (second out).
+Meanwhile, the runner from third base had gone all the way home without tagging up; while Votto could easily have gone and stepped on third base to complete the triple play, he threw the ball to the third baseman to end the inning.

 On April 30, Votto hit his 300th career home run, a go-ahead home run in the bottom of the third inning versus the Chicago Cubs.
 On May 5, Votto was hit by a pitch from Dallas Keuchel, fracturing his left thumb.
 He was placed on the 10 day injured list, not returning to play until June 8.

 On June 19, Votto was ejected from a game for arguing a checked swing third strike call during a game against the San Diego Padres.
 He was restrained by the Reds' coaching staff during the argument and later received a two-game suspension and an undisclosed fine for his conduct.
 After an appeal, the suspension was reduced to one game.
 Votto served his suspension during a game against the Minnesota Twins on June 22.
 On June 30, Votto hit a home run against Joe Musgrove of the San Diego Padres, notching his 1,000th career RBI of his career, all with the Reds.
 He is one of five players to have driven in 1,000 runs as a Red.
 On July 30, in a game against the New York Mets, Votto hit a home run, which marked his seventh straight game with a home run alongside setting a club record for most games with a home run.
 The streak ended the next night, when he failed to hit a home run, falling one short of tying the league record for most consecutive games with a home run, though Votto became the oldest player to hit nine home runs in seven games.
 He was named NL Player of the Month for July 2021.
 On August 16, Votto collected his 2,000th career hit, a single off Cubs reliever Michael Rucker.

 Votto finished the 2021 season hitting .266 with 36 home runs and 99 RBI.
 He had the lowest percentage of softly hit balls among all qualified batters, at 8.0%.